Skip to content

 Leetcode Sort Colors problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202418 January 2026

-In this Leetcode Sort Colors problem solution we have Given an array nums with n objects colored red, white, or blue, sort them in place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
+In this Leetcode Sort Colors problem solution we have given an array nums with n objects colored red, white, or blue, sort them in place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
 We will use the integers 0, 1, and 2 to represent the color red, white, and blue, respectively.

 leetcode sort colors problem solution

-Problem solution in Python.
+Leetcode Sort Colors problem solution in Python.

 class Solution: